tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 That means that a scheduled, or delayed transaction, is not safe by itself, as the judging party cannot guarantee that the payment will be made.
 Mitigation/punishment in case of lack of payment will be described later.

+#### Additional virtual round for transactions validation

+It should be noted that, as delayed transactions are validated at the beginning of rounds, a _virtual_ round, that is to say a non playable round, will be added at the end of the game for the purpose of validating the delayed transaction whose deadline was the last round (excluding the additional virtual round).

+As the game has 1,000 [rounds][gamerules], this round could be considered as the 1,001^st round.

 ### Casting votes aka _voting transactions_ [voting]

 Casting votes is done (by the players) by returning, on the call of the judging party, a special transaction.
 We will call